-FIGURE 8.
-Minor hydrographic regions of the Gold Butte ACEC.
+Figure 9.
+Minor hydrographic basins of the BLM ACEC.

-Dominant Vegetative Communities- According to the LVRMP (BLM 1998), nearly 94% of the 3.3 million acres of land in the BLM Las Vegas District, which covers all of Clark County, is southern desert and Mojave shrub.
+Dominant Vegetative Communities-

+According to the LVRMP (BLM 1998), nearly 94% of the 3.3 million acres of land in the BLM Las Vegas District, which covers all of Clark County, is southern desert and Mojave shrub.
 Pinyon-juniper accounts for approximately 4%, while salt desert shrub makes up about 1.7%.
 Less than 1% of the district is covered by mountain shrub, grassland, mesquite, conifer, and riparian vegetation.
-The characteristic vegetation in and around the planning are described below.
+The characteristic vegetation in and around the planning zone is described below.

 Creosote-Bursage Scrub.
-Creosote bush (Larrea tridentata) and white bursage (Ambrosia dumosa) comprise the desert scrub in the broad valleys, plains, and gentle rolling bajadas between mountain ranges.
+Creosote bush (Larrea tridentata) and white bursage (Ambrosia dumosa) comprise the monotonous desert scrub in the broad valleys, plains, and gentle rolling bajadas between mountain ranges.
 Typically, these elevations are below 3,000-3,500 feet.

-Creosote bush is the dominant vegetation, while white bursage is absent in two landscape situations: local low depressions or "semi-playas" where creosote bush occurs with four-winged saltbush (Atriplex canescens) and desert tomato or wolfberry (Lycium andersonii), and sandy xeroriparian floodplains that rarely actually flood where it occurs with four-winged saltbush and desert rhubarb (Rumex hymenosepalus).
+Creosote bush is the dominant vegetation while white bursage is absent in two landscape situations (1) local low depressions or "semi-playas" where creosote bush occurs with four-winged saltbush (Atriplex canescens) and desert tomato or wolfberry (Lycium andersonii) and (2) sandy xeroriparian floodplains that rarely actually flood where it occurs with four-winged saltbush and desert rhubarb (Rumex hymenosepalus).
 White bursage is also usually absent or rare over 4,000 feet, where individuals of creosote bush are found in blackbrush or yucca woodland communities (see below).
-Occasionally, local bajadas will have alluvial, deep, and heavy soils with large individuals of almost a pure creosote bush community.
+Occasionally, local bajadas will have alluvial deep and heavy soils with large individuals of almost a pure creosote bush community.
 However, white bursage is still present in small numbers.
 In loose aeolian sandy soils under "dune-like" conditions, creosote bush and big galetta grass (Pleuraphis rigida) dominate the community and white bursage is present in reduced numbers.

-In the northern Mojave Desert (southern Nevada), the creosote-bursage community above 2,000-2,500 feet also contains Mojave yucca (Yucca schidigera) or Mojave yucca and Joshua trees (Yucca brevifolia).
+In the northern Mojave Desert (southern Nevada), the creosote-bursage community above 2,000-2,500 feet also contains Mojave yucca (Yucca schidigera) or Mojave yucca and Joshue trees (Yucca brevifolia).
 Montane creosote-bursage scrub communities are more diverse in species composition than lower valley scrub.
 Major shrub species include: blackbrush (Coleogyne ramosissima), Mormon tea (Ephedra spp.), indigo bush (Psorothamnus fremontii), shadscale (Atriplex confertifolia), spiny hopsage (Grayia spinosa), desert thorn (Lycium spp.), ratany (Krameria erecta), and brittlebush (Encelia farinosa).
 Catclaw acacia (Acacia greggii), honey mesquite (Prosopis glandulosa), cheesebush (Hymenoclea salsola), and sweetbush (Bebbia juncea) can be found along washes.

 Montane Shrub Communities.
 This community is characterized as shrubland dominated by blackbrush and typically Yucca, Mojave yucca (Yucca schidigera) and Joshua trees (Yucca brevifolia), and less frequently banana yucca (Yucca baccata).
-This community is found on the upper bajadas and slopes of the Arrow Canyon and Sheep Ranges.
+This community is found on the upper bajadas and slopes of the McCullough, Highland, Eldorado and Newberry mountains.
 The blackbrush community is sometimes viewed as a transitional habitat between the Mojave and Great Basin Deserts.
-However, it is more correctly an elevation transition zone community and sometimes indicates poorer and shallower soils.
+However, it is more correctly an elevational transition zone community, and sometimes indicates poorer and shallower soils.
 Blackbrush typically occurs between 3,800 to over 6,000 feet.
-At the higher elevations of this community, Utah juniper (Juniperus osteosperma) and single-leaf pinyon pine (Pinus monophylla) may be present, and associated shrubs may include spiny hopsage, Mormon tea, shadscale, and desert thorn, Black gamma grass (Bouteloua eriopoda) may also be common in the planning area.
+At the higher elevations of this community Utah juniper (Juniperus osteosperma) and single-leaf pinyon pine (Pinus monophylla) may be present.
+Associated shrubs may include spiny hopsage, Mormon tea, shadscale, and desert thorn.
+Black gamma grass (Bouteloua eriopoda) may also be common in the planning area.

 The big sagebrush (Artemesia tridentata) community represents both the transitional community between the Mojave and Great Basin Deserts, and also elevation zone plant community change.
+Big sagebrush occurs over 5,800 feet in southern Nevada, but is not well represented in Piute Eldorado.